-Marilena Joannides.
-B.Sc(Econ), MBA and over 20 years experience in sales and marketing.
-Has a passion in research on Cyprus culinary culture, aiming to preserving it by integration into today's lifestyle.
-Produced a documentary reviving forgotten traditional delicacies.
-Organises unique events with the purpose of promoting Cyprus gastronomy.
+B.Sc (Econ), MBA and over 20 years experience in sales and marketing.
+Marilena has a passion in research on Cyprus culinary culture, aiming to preserving it by integration into today's lifestyle.
+She produced a documentary reviving forgotten traditional delicacies.
+She also organises unique events with the purpose of promoting Cyprus' gastronomy.